edwin-jones/edwin-jones.github.io/_posts/2020-08-26-make-your-own-raspberry-pi-webcam.md

 You can change the country code if you live outside of the UK - acceptable values are `us, de, fr` etc. depending on your country.

 Plug your SD card into your Pi and attach the v2 Camera inside of the case.
-[There's a handy guide here](https://www.youtube.com/watch?v=xjRFtqHAztA) If you've never done this before.
+[There's a handy guide here](https://www.youtube.com/watch?v=xjRFtqHAztA) if you've never done this before.
-Connect a micro usb cable to the Pi's USB _data_ port and plug it into your PC.
+Connect a micro USB cable to the Pi's USB _data_ port and plug it into your PC.
 The data port is the one in the middle, not the one near the edge of the board.
 Once assembled you should have something that looks similar to mine, which is currently mounted on my monitor stand:

 <br>